 A consent violation is an occurrence where someone believes their consent was broken or a set boundary was crossed.
+Only the person who experienced harm within the event gets to decide if their consent was violated.

 If you have experienced a consent violation, we have resources below that can help.

-Lastly, please note that most of the resources below are directed to those living in the US.
-If you have suggestions or resources to add to this page, please reach out.
+Lastly, please note that most, but not all, of the resources below are directed to those living in the US.

 If you have experienced a consent violation, we have resources below that can help.

-Lastly, please note that most of the resources below are directed to those living in the US.
-If you have suggestions or resources to add to this page, please reach out.
+Lastly, please note that most, but not all, of the resources below are directed to those living in the US.

 My Consent Has Been Violated - What Now?